Protests erupt nationwide for second day over Trump's travel ban

 Atlanta

-Protesters were expected to gather at the nation's busiest airport, Hartsfield-Jackson Atlanta International Airport, on Sunday afternoon after 11 people were detained there for hours while trying to enter the country, according to NBC affiliate WXIA.
+Protesters gathered at the nation's busiest airport, Hartsfield-Jackson Atlanta International Airport, on Sunday afternoon after 11 people were detained there for hours while trying to enter the country, according to NBC affiliate WXIA.

 All 11 detainees were released by 11 a.m. on Sunday, according to Mayor Kasim Reed.